h2oai/h2o-meetups/2016_10_06_TrumpTweets_Meetup/README.md

 - Binary Classification - Wen, Surekha, Avni
   - Question: Classify the tweet from either Hillary or Trump
   - Question: Check If a tweet will be responded by Trump
-- Building & deploying machine learning applications
+- Building & deploying machine learning applications - Avkash
   - Export models from above classification exercise and build Java application using POJO